-With the mabl trial, you can explore and experiment with the full potential of low-code test automation, including mabl’s API testing and mobile web testing features.
-Plus, you have access to our customer support and engineering teams to help answer your questions during the trial, giving you a preview into the full Friends of mabl experience.
+With the mabl trial, you can explore with the full potential of low-code test automation, including mabl’s API testing and mobile web testing features.
+Plus, you have access to our award-winning customer support and engineering teams to help answer your questions during the trial, giving you a preview into the full Friends of mabl experience.

 The push to deploy code more frequently resulted in better tools for developers, but often left quality assurance behind.
-Though test automation tools have been available for years, even decades, they’re usually static and unable to adapt to the new fast-paced world of high-velocity software development.
+Though test automation tools have been available for years, even decades, they’re usually static and unable to adapt to the new world of high-velocity software development.
 Mabl is here to help quality leaders transform their workflow from the constant cycle of test maintenance and embrace quality engineering.

 As you navigate your mabl trial, our team recommends trying these best practices and features to understand how low-code test automation can help improve quality engineering for your team.

 Whether your team already uses test automation or has a fully manual software testing strategy, a major challenge is likely the sheer number of tests required.
 As software becomes more complex and new code is pushed more frequently, testers are overwhelmed.

 Fortunately, there are a few ways mabl can accelerate testing.
 First, the app creates a training environment that treats each test like a brand new browser, meaning you no longer need to worry about clearing cookies left over from a previous session.
 This reduces the times needed to set up a test, and saves time wasted by tests impacted by outdated browser environments.